gerd-moellmann/emacs-with-cl-packages/README.md

 >[!IMPORTANT]
 > Please open an [issue](../../issues) to report your experiences, even if you encounter no problems.
 Mention your OS version, CPU, and any other relevant details, including the build/configure flags you used.

-This build is kept current with the [`emacs-30`](https://github.com/emacs-mirror/emacs/tree/emacs-30) release branch.
+This build is kept current with the [`master`](https://github.com/emacs-mirror/emacs/tree/master) release branch.

 ## Install

-See the `emacs-mac-30_1_exp` branch and the file `README-mac` for additional compile instructions.
+See the `emacs-mac-gnu_master_exp` branch and the file `README-mac` for additional compile instructions.
 Briefly:

 > [!NOTE]
 > On MacOS, `gcc` is actually aliased to the `clang` compiler, which is required to build `emacs-mac`.
 Recent `gcc` versions either cannot build for the architecture (e.g. Apple Silicon) and/or do not support [blocks](https://en.wikipedia.org/wiki/Blocks_(C_language_extension)), which this build uses heavily.